ecbypi/guise/README.md

 An alternative to storing role resources in the database.

-guise delegates type information to roles table that determines what a resource can be instantiated as.
+guise delegates type information to a `has_many` association that stores the class names a resource can be instantiated as.
 In essence, it's similar to single table inheritance, but with multiple inheritances possible.

 ## Installation